Daphne Koller went from teaching artificial intelligence at Stanford University in California to revolutionizing global online learning.

 Now she hopes to help teach a new generation of entrepreneurs.

 Koller is co-founder of Coursera, an online educational company designed to provide universal access to the world’s best education.
-Coursera offers nearly 2,000 free courses from some 145 university partners across 26 countries, ranging from Princeton and Yale in the U.S. to Nanyang Technological University in Singapore and the University of Melbourne in Australia.
+Coursera offers nearly 2,000 free courses from some 145 university partners across 26 countries, ranging from Princeton and Yale in the United States to Nanyang Technological University in Singapore and the University of Melbourne in Australia.

 As part of her drive to make great education and entrepreneurship skills broadly available, she agreed to develop a curriculum to teach students the basics of starting a business.
 She urges young people embarking on a challenging career to not be embarrassed to ask questions or request help.
 Here she offers some other pieces of advice.